Using the “Subject to” Method to Sell Your Home Fast

-Homeowners should never pick the ‘Subject to’ method as their first choice when it comes to selling.
+Homeowners never pick the ‘Subject to’ method as their first choice when it comes to selling.
 However, there are circumstances where it can make sense.
-When homeowners have found the ideal buyer, but the buyer is either unwilling to or unqualified to get a new mortgage, selling ‘Subject to’ method can be a win-win.
+When homeowners have found the ideal buyer, but the buyer is either unwilling to or unqualified to get a new mortgage, selling with the ‘Subject to’ method can be a win-win.

 The “Subject to” method is totally legal, despite popular opinion.
 This method lets buyers and sellers get past a lot of the obstacles they face, so, understandably, some people are doubtful of it.
 However, some real estate agents and experts will recommend the “Subject to” method to clients who are in circumstances where they have a lot to lose and limited time to sell a property.